 It happens to everyone who uses Chrome.
-As you are browsing, suddenly an error appears, and the webpage fails to display.
-If the ERR_SPDY_PROTOCOL_ERROR appears when you are trying to surf the web, this article can help you resolve the issue.
+As you are browsing, suddenly, an error message appears, and the web page fails to display.
+If the ERR_SPDY_PROTOCOL_ERROR seems to be when you are trying to surf the web, this article can help you resolve the issue.
 Here, you will find six methods to address the problem in Chrome on Windows 10.

 The SPDY PROTOCOL is designed to help load web pages more quickly.
-When the website fails to load in a specific amount of time, the error appears.
-Several things could interfere with the webpage load time, including the following:
+The error appears when the website fails to load in a specific amount of time.
+Several things could interfere with the web page load time, including the following:

 - Your antivirus program